Macrinus: Damnatio memoriae

 Macrinus and his son Diadumenian were declared hostes, enemies of the state, by the Senate immediately after news had arrived of their deaths and as part of an official declaration of support for the usurper Elagabalus, who was recognized in the Senate as the new Emperor.
 The declaration of hostes led to two actions being taken against the images of the former Emperors.
 First, their portraits were destroyed and their names were stricken from inscriptions and papyri.
 The second action, taken by the Roman soldiers who had rebelled against Macrinus in favour of Elagabalus, was to destroy all of the works and possessions of Macrinus.
 The damnatio memoriae against Macrinus is among the earliest of such sanctions enacted by the Senate.
 Many of the marble busts of Macrinus that exist were defaced and mutilated as a response to the damnatio memoriae and many of the coins depicting Macrinus and Diadumenianus were also destroyed.
 These actions against Macrinus are evidence of his unpopularity in Rome.

+In popular culture

+In the film Gladiator II (2024), Denzel Washington portrays the character "Macrinus", who is loosely inspired by the historical figure.
+In an interview with The Times where Washington addressed the historical inaccuracy of Macrinus being adapted as a black man in the film, Washington acknowledged that the real Macrinus was not black.
+The choice of Washington garnered controversy and sparked criticism in Algeria, where many people denounced a "blackwashing" of the historical Berber character and argued that "Macrinus was not of sub-Saharan African origin.
+This historical revisionism erases North African identities to impose a simplistic and incorrect vision of history".